nsg-ethz/NetPowerBench/README.md

 ### model_derivation

-This directory contains the code to process the raw measurement data and derive the power modle values.
+This directory contains the code to process the raw measurement data and derive the power model values.

 ### power_measure